flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

     Fuel Quantity (Using fuel flow on engine start) + ZFW input in the MCDU.

+    The Gear Weight (GW) value on the ECAM will appear only when certain conditions are satsified:

+    - This page (Init Fuel Pred) has a ZFW/ZFWCG value.
+    - At least one engine is running.

 ### Fuel
 - Max Fuel Capacity: 41989lbs/19.046kg
 - Fuel tanks: 5